Each degree program consists of the following elements:

 CORE STUDENT LEARNING OUTCOMES

-Through immersion in a nurturing community dedicated to intellectual engagement, students will demonstrate the skills needed to thrive as citizens and prospective leaders in an ever changing world.
+SLO 2 - KEY ABILITIES: Through immersion in a nurturing community dedicated to intellectual engagement, students will demonstrate the skills needed to thrive as citizens and prospective leaders in an ever-changing world.
 Such skills include:

-The College Core consists of 15 courses in 6 areas and an Integrated Core Theme
+The University Core consists of 15 courses in 6 areas

 - Columba Cornerstone - one course